Farm to School Grant Programs

 Offers funding and technical assistance to schools and other eligible entities to plan, implement, expand, and maintain farm to school programs.
 Promotes collaboration between schools, local agricultural producers, and other community partners, with the goal of increasing access to local foods in schools and providing educational opportunities on topics related to local food and nutrition.

-Additional information regarding required program objectives and activities for each funding track can be found in the program guidance.
+Additional information regarding required program objectives and activities can be found in the funding announcement for each Farm to School funding opportunity on the program website.

 Amount of Funding

-Award amounts for each of the 3 funding tracks are as follows:
+Award information for each Farm to School funding opportunity is as follows:

 Who Can Apply